‘I write everywhere, except on my day job’

 Every book I read.
 But then, that isn’t fair.
 I wish I could write like a few authors, for instance, PG Wodehouse.
 My dream is to write a full-length all-out comedy one day.

-What’s the one good thing about lit fests and one not so good one?
+What’s the one good thing about literature fests and one not so good one?

-Lit fests are great meeting points for authors and readers.
+Literature fests are great meeting points for authors and readers.
 The fact that they have increased in number is a good indication of the growing interest in books and reading.
 I truly appreciate that.
 I think books are beautiful.
-On the negative side, I think lit fests should focus on literature, and not political causes.
+On the negative side, I think the fests should focus on literature and not political causes.

 What is your take on book fairs?
 How far do they help in inculcating reading habits among people, especially kids?